-“That won't solve the Grwap problem,” replied Harry.
+Harry was sure that wasn't enough, “That won't solve the Grwap problem.".

 Ron explained, “Grwap, Hagrid's giant half brother, is friendly and Hagrid has taught him manners.
 He's huge, can be clumsy and could badly injure you in a stumble.
 It wouldn't be intentional, he'd regret it terribly, but you'd be hurt just the same.”

-Harry listed their concernts, “Muggle wars, Muggle plagues, some mistake that irradiates half the country.”
+Harry listed their concerns “Muggle wars, Muggle plagues, some mistake that irradiates half the country.”

 After a pause that said none doubted that the problem was real but weren't prepared to offer a solution, Kingsley thanked them for their thoughts.
 “Again, we arrive at the quality of leadership, an eternal question.
 So, thank you, I hope you'll find time to discuss such things with us soon again.”